dannybloe/dzVents/README.md

  - **switchGroup(group, value)**: *Function*.
 E.g. `domoticz.switchGroup('My group', 'Off')`.
 Supports timing options.
 See below.

 ### Iterators
 The domoticz object has three collections (tables): devices, changedDevices and variables.
-In order to make iterating over these collections easier dzVents has two iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):
+In order to make iterating over these collections easier dzVents has three iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):

  1. **forEach(function):** Executes a provided function once per array element.
 The function receives the item in the collection (device or variable) and the key and the collection itself.
 If you return *false* in the function then the loop is aborted.
  2. **filter(function):** returns items in the collection for which the function returns true.
+ 3. **reduce(function, initial)**:  Loop over all items in the collection and do some calculation with it.
+You call  with the function and the initial value.
+Each iteration the function is called with the accumulator and the item in the collection.
+The function does something with the accumulator and returns a new value for it.

 Best to illustrate with an example: